saltstack/salt-enhancement-proposals/old-releases.md

 - We would have to update documentation describing the new behavior.
 - It will take effort for someone to move unsupported versions to the archive domain name.
+- People pinning to minor releases on repo.saltstack.com may have unexpected 404 errors when we move the insecure release to archive.repo.saltstack.com depending on the timeline of transition and whether they are aware of the CVE release.
+We recommend pinning to the major or latest release to avoid that issue.